BrownCSCI1230/lab01_setup/README.md

 std::cout << MemoryAddressOfX;
 ```

 The first thing we can do with a pointer is to _dereference_ it, meaning obtaining the entity at the address that the pointer points to.
 This can be achieved by using the dereference operator which also has the form of a star `*`.
 Dereferencing a pointer gives us something called a _reference_, meaning the entity at a particular memory address.
 The reference type is denoted by the entity type followed by `&`.
+For pointers to non-primitive types, we can also use `->` to obtain a reference to its members.

 ```cpp
 int x = 42;